Unitary Complexity and the Uhlmann Transformation Problem: Introduction

 Important examples of decodable channels come from coding schemes for noisy quantum channels: suppose $\cal{K}$ is a noisy quantum channel that has capacity $C$ (meaning it is possible to (asymptotically) transmit $C$ qubits through $\cal{K}$).
 Let $\cE$ denote a channel that takes $C$ qubits and maps it to an input to $\cal{K}$.
 For example, we can think of $\cE$ as an encoder for a quantum error-correcting code.
 If $\cE$ is a good encoding map, the composite channel $\cal{N} : \rho \mapsto \cal{K} ( \cE (\rho))$ is decodable.

 We define the \emph{Decodable Channel Problem}: given as input a circuit description of a channel $\cal{N}$ that maps register $\reg{A}$ to register $\reg{B}$ and furthermore is promised to be decodable, and given the register $\reg{B}$ of the state $(\cal{N} \otimes \id)(\Phi_{\reg{AR}})$, decode and output a register $\reg{A}'\equiv A$ such that the final joint state of $\reg{A}' \reg{R}$ is close to $\ket{\Phi}$.
 Although it is information-theoretically possible to decode the output of $\cal{N}$, it may be computationally intractable to do so.
-In fact, we can provide a precise characterisation of the complexity of the Decodable Channel Problem:
+In fact, we can characterize the complexity of the Decodable Channel Problem: